 I could never imagine what she must have felt seeing her pet and home for the last time as she was on her way to a new country.
 Her family settled in Saskatchewan and my grandmother went on to marry the son of the local doctor.
 There are tons of stories about him like the one where he propped up his vehicle outside a house window so he’d have enough light to operate on a patient inside the home.

 Several years ago I began collecting my relatives’ memories.
-This was before I even thought of a legacy writing business.
-I wanted to capture their thoughts and life lessons before it was too late and my background as a journalist came in handy.
+This was before I even thought of a memoir writing business.
+I wanted to capture my family’s thoughts and life lessons before it was too late and my background as a journalist came in handy.

 Being a professionally trained journalist has given me the opportunity to live around the world and across Canada.
 I’ve worked in The Gambia, South Korea, New Brunswick, Alberta, British Columbia, Ontario, Nova Scotia and the Northwest Territories.

 I also put my background in history and political science to good use when writing.
-This is especially helpful when composing corporate histories and understanding the impact of past events on companies.
-The recent recession for example.
+This is especially helpful when composing corporate histories and understanding the impact of past events on companies such as the pandemic, for example.

 We think we’ll always remember the stories we’re told or our company’s roots.
 We tell ourselves “Oh, I’ll write it down someday.”
 But most of us never do.
 This is where Our Corporate History comes in – by doing the writing for you.